Palmetto poster

 Status Quo

-Harry Barber is released from prison after serving time for a crime he didn't commit, bitter and broke, returning to Palmetto with his girlfriend Nina.
+Harry Barber is released from prison after serving two years for a corruption charge he didn't commit.
+He's bitter, broken, and returns to Palmetto, Florida with nothing but resentment toward the town that betrayed him.

 2